Lunki51/gameofmaths/Documents/NotificationList.md

 ## knightRequestReceive
 When a master receive new knight request <br/>
 * studentID : userID of the student that request to be knight
 * date : date of the notification

+## knightRequestAccepted
+When a knight request is accepted <br/>
+* newMaster : masterID of the master
+* knightRequestID : knightRequestID of the request
+* date : date of the notification

+## knightLeaveForOther
+When a knight as been accepted with a new master. <br/>
+* knightStudentID : userID of the knight student
+* newMasterID : masterID of the new master
+* date : date of the notification

+## knightRequestTooLate
+When a knight as been accepted with a new master so the old request don't old. <br/>
+* newMaster : masterID of the master
+* knightRequestID : knightRequestID of the request
+* date : date of the notification